serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort+write"></a>

 #### `serialPort.write(data, [encoding], [callback])` ⇒ <code>boolean</code>
 Writes data to the given serial port.
-Buffers written data if the port is not open.
+Buffers written data if the port is closed.

 The write operation is non-blocking.
-When it returns, data may still have not actually been written to the serial port.
+When it returns, data might still not have been written to the serial port.
 See `drain()`.

-Some devices like the Arduino reset when you open a connection to them.
-In such cases, immediately writing to the device won't prepare them to receive the data.
-You can work around this by having the Arduino send a "ready" byte that your node program waits for before writing.
+Some devices, like the Arduino, reset when you open a connection to them.
+In such cases, immediately writing to the device won't be enough to prepare them to receive data.
+You can work around this by having the Arduino send a "ready" byte that your Node program waits for before writing.
 You can also often get away with waiting around 400ms.

 Even though serialport is a stream, when writing it can accept arrays of bytes in addition to strings and buffers.
 This extra functionality is pretty sweet.